Updated February 8, 2021

 However, there are several different strategies employers can consider.
 When leveraged together, these strategies can reduce risk and help more people come back to the workplace sooner.

 One of the first strategies many employers consider is screening employees through either a questionnaire, temperature check, or both before they enter the workplace.
 While screening may not detect every case of coronavirus, it can detect a significant percentage of them which leads to lower risk overall.

 One important consideration for employers is: What happens if an employee is denied entry following screening?
 Having a process in place to ensure that employee receives care and has access to testing if needed is crucial to ensure the success of a screening program.

 In addition to screening, companies must consider what type of testing program makes the most sense for their workforces.
-There are two different types: diagnostic (PCR) testing and antibody (serology) testing.
-Diagnostic testing is used to diagnose coronavirus, while antibody tests measure immune response and can be used to help determine how many people in a population have had exposure to coronavirus.
+There are two different types: antigen testing and antibody (serology) testing.
+Antigen testing is used to check whether SARS-CoV-2, the virus that causes COVID-19, is present, while antibody tests measure immune response and can be used to help determine how many people in a population have had exposure to coronavirus.

 Which type of testing is right for your workforce?
 As with any strategy, it depends on the company and the goals.
-What will you do with the information?
-A food manufacturer who offers onsite screening may decide to also offer diagnostic testing, so potential cases of coronavirus can be quickly diagnosed.
-Doing so allows an employer to minimize infection spread by quickly alerting employees who were exposed and encouraging them to self-isolate.
-In contrast, an employer with a significant number of employees in a hard-hit area may consider serial antibody testing.
+Certain industries whose populations are remote might consider providing at-home testing solutions for their populations.
+Whereas, a food manufacturer who offers onsite screening may decide to also offer antigen testing, so this allows the employer to minimize infection and alert employees who were exposed and encourage them to self-isolate.

 No matter how companies approach testing, it’s vital to research and choose reputable partners to offer it.
 While high-quality, reputable tests and labs are available, there are others who offer tests that are less accurate and could even cause harm.
 Getting testing right means starting with the science, then layering in the strategy and execution.